USD3.5trn in total issuance across Green, Social, Sustainability, Sustainability-Linked and Transition labelled bonds to date

 COP 27: Spotlight on Middle East and Africa

 The upcoming COP-27 will highlight the massive investment required to tackle climate change in emerging markets (EM) including those in the Middle East and Africa (MEA).
-The location of host country Egypt in the Northeast corner of Africa will bring renewed focus to the region which, having been hit particularly hard by the ramifications of COVID-19, is suffering the economic impacts of the Russian invasion of Ukraine.
+As the host country, Egypt’s location in the Northeast corner of Africa will bring renewed focus to the region which, having been hit particularly hard by the ramifications of COVID-19, is also suffering the economic impacts of the Russian invasion of Ukraine.

 Climate Bonds calls for issuance to reach $5trillion a year by 2025

 Climate Bonds is pushing for at least USD5tn in green bonds alone to be issued annually from 2025 onwards.
 Its recently published 5 steps to 5 trillion manifesto suggests five actions that we must take collectively to achieve this ambitious target.

 The fifth action is to boost emerging markets, by supporting the flow of capital to the right places to address climate change.
 Poorer nations urgently need finance to switch from dirty activities to green alternatives.
 Unfortunately, western private capital is not doing enough, with blended finance on the decline in recent years, despite increasing urgency.

 Mechanisms to get capital flowing from richer to poorer such as blended finance to absorb junior capital tranches, de-risking guarantees, and larger sized deals, must all be multiplied.
 Economic development must build in mitigation from the start, and large projects should be financed through the capital markets to encourage dedicated investment

 As the coming COP-27 summit approaches, so does the sense of urgency to deliver climate outcomes.
 The latest UN Climate Change Report shows countries are bending the curve of global greenhouse gas emissions downward but underlines that these efforts remain way off-track to limit global temperature rise to 1.5 degrees Celsius by the end of the century.